Relax and Trust: Integrative Pediatrician Helps Empower Parents

 ‘Dr. Gator Smoothie’

-Warsh cautions against self-proclaimed gurus offering “magic bullet” solutions, noting that this “one-size-fits-all” mentality often fuels stress for parents.
+Warsh cautioned against self-proclaimed gurus who offer “magic-bullet” solutions, noting that this “one-size-fits-all” mentality often fuels stress for parents.

-His “Dr. Gator Smoothie” is meant to poke a bit of fun at those miracle solutions meant to cure everything, but is, in fact, “a carefully crafted recipe designed to compliment a balanced, integrative approach to your family’s health and wellness,” according to his book.
-We can implement the smoothie’s contents into our day-to-day lives to improve health and wellness.
-The book goes into more detail, but the raw “ingredients” are below:
+His “Dr. Gator Smoothie” is meant to poke a bit of fun at those miracle solutions meant to cure everything.
+But according to his book, it is, in fact, “a carefully crafted recipe designed to compliment a balanced, integrative approach to your family’s health and wellness.”
+The raw “ingredients” are:

 • Emotionally nurturing spaces